blueberry-py/blog/content/post/this-month-for-pythonistas-2025-05/index.md

 +++
 title = "This Month for Pythonistas - May 2025"
-description = "PyCon US, MS Build, Python 3.14 beta 1, more MCP and other fun stuff" slug = "this-month-for-pythonistas-2025-05" date = 2025-05-30T20:00:00+08:00
-authors = ["Zeyang Lin"]
+description = "PyCon US, MS Build, Python 3.14 beta, more MCP and other fun stuff" slug = "this-month-for-pythonistas-2025-05" date = 2025-05-30T20:00:00+08:00 authors = ["Zeyang Lin"]